Why New Zealand vs Iceland?

 Expense

 While the flights to New Zealand will be more expensive than those to Iceland, New Zealand is more budget-friendly once you land.
+New Zealand being a bigger country also has a wide variety of accommodations, lending itself to all kinds of budgets.
+Iceland is a VERY small country therefore accommodation choices are limited and that translates to more expense.
 Meals and land arrangements in Iceland can be pricey, so just be mindful of your budget for meals and such.
+A trip to Iceland for 8 days will likely be as much if not more than a 12-14 day trip to New Zealand.

 Iceland vs. New Zealand

 At the end of the day, I am so glad I visited Iceland and saw some of the spectacular scenery here, as well as the Northern Lights (although I wasn’t aware that in real life, your naked eye doesn’t capture those bright greens and pinks you see in the photos—it’s more of a white glow).
-I will definitely return to New Zealand when they open their borders, but for now, I love Iceland as a place to travel with your family or for that big birthday celebration.
+But my heart is in New Zealand, such an amazing country, I would highly recommend it for your next trip.

 I would love to chat with you about traveling to Iceland vs. New Zealand!
 Give me a call at (312) 951-8517, and be sure to ask for Shannon.